 modern Japan thanks to the devotion of those who practice them.

 In judo, which literally means "the gentle way," the key to overcoming an opponent lies in taking advantage of their strength.
 Now popular all over the world, judo has firmly established itself as an official Olympic event since its first inclusion in the Games in 1964.
 Following in the footsteps of judo, kendo (Japanese fencing) has also succeeded in attracting a loyal overseas following in recent years.
 Kendo competitors wear armor-like protective gear and use bamboo swords to attack and defend.
-Karate-do came to Japan from China through the Ryukyu Kingdom (present-day Okinawa).
-Karate-do competitors do not wear any kind of protection and fight using only their hands and feet.
+Karate is said to have been born from the intermingling of martial arts "te" from the Ryukyu Kingdom (now Okinawa) and kempo martial arts from China.
+Karate competitors do not wear any kind of protection and fight using only their hands and feet.

 Sumo, Japan's national sport, has a history spanning more than 1,500 years.
 As it used to be held as a way of giving thanks for harvests, sumo still involves many rituals.
 Rikishi (sumo wrestlers), whose hair is styled like that of ancient warriors, wear only a special silk belt and fight using only their bare hands.
 Most weigh between 100 and 200 kilograms.
 They fight in the 4.5-meter wide dohyo (ring) until one either leaves the ring or touches the ground with any part of his body other than the soles of his feet.
 While the rules are simple, the techniques are not, and there are more than 80 ways to win.
 Professional sumo tournaments take place six times a year and last 15 days each.
 Sumo has attracted attention outside Japan through exhibition tours to various countries and the success of wrestlers from overseas.

 Japanese children play a variety of sports through clubs at school or near where they live.
-Soccer (football) and baseball are two of the most popular sports among boys, while many girls tend to play sports like tennis and volleyball.
+Soccer (football) and baseball are two of the most popular sports among boys, while many girls enjoy playing tennis or dancing.
 Swimming is popular with both boys and girls.